NEWS

 Launch: Madame Wang Issue 2: Self Assessment.

-Saturday November 5th.
+Saturday November 5th 2011 Banner Repeater.
 6-9pm.

 Madame Wang ranges over the poles of collaborative reflection, from evocations of Whitehead-like societal intensities to re-appropriated 80’s business speak.
 It aims to challenge and synthesise experiential and theoretical voices coming from thinking about being together that range from mystical anthropology to object oriented approaches.
 MW II has been born from an intensive week long self assessment programme playing out the possibilities and fantasies of the communal spirit.